bscotch/codebuild-website-render/README.md

     + Select Ubuntu (Amazon Linux might also work, but it's untested)
     + Select the latest runtimes etc.
     + Create or choose a Service Role.
 You'll need to ensure it has the proper IAM permissions.
+    + Set any of the above environment variables to specify how the renderer should behave.
   + **Buildspec**
     + Choose "Use a Buildspec file"
   + **Artifacts**